 Successful treatment often includes a combination of behavior therapy, such as cognitive-behavioral therapy or exposure therapy, and medication.
 Learn more about treating OCD and anxiety disorders.

-Request a free educational handbook or DVD.
+Request a brochure or educational DVD.